 - If someone steals your physical card, they won’t be able to use it in a chip-enabled physical retail store unless they also know your PIN.

 - Retailers are already supposed to have chip-enabled terminals in place, but gas stations have until late in 2017 to update their hardware.

 - The microchip produces a unique one-time digital authentication code for each transaction when the card is verified with the user’s PIN.
 That means the retailer won’t even know your actual account or card number, meaning it can’t be hacked and stolen later.

 Stay on Guard

 Get in the habit of checking your account activity weekly to monitor transactions.
+An easy way to track your purchases is with our free budgeting app, EveryDollar.
 As soon as you see something suspicious, call the bank that issued your debit card and alert them to possible fraud.
 Many card issuers, as well as Visa and MasterCard, provide extra measures you can use to protect your card information when making online purchases.
 If you shop online often, check into that information.

 Of course, the rules for chip debit cards are likely to change as the technology changes, so you should always check with your bank to see exactly what their policy is and how you can best protect yourself.
 In general, you should have confidence when using your EMV chip debit cards because they provide the most secure transaction when used in combination with your PIN.

 1 Charisse Jones, "Visa: Some merchants see dip in fraud thanks to chip cards," USA TODAY, April 19, 2016.